This webpage contains affiliate links. See more details here.

 Planning ahead is crucial for a smooth journey.
 Ferry tickets often sell out during peak season, and early bookings generally secure better rates.
 While summer brings perfect weather, it also brings crowds and higher prices.
 Consider traveling during spring or fall for a more relaxed experience and better deals.

-Trains from Milan allows you to explore the whole Lombardy, including Lace Como.
+Trains from Milan (👍 See handpicked Milan tours!) allow you to explore the whole of Lombardy, including Lake Como, as well as reaching Venice, Turin, Genoa...

 Getting directly from the very south of Croatia, precisely Dubrovnik to the south of Italy is possible only from end of March until end of October.